-- Discussions submitted by the "available date" are accepted without penalty.
-The available date is one day later than the due date. - Assignments submitted by the "available date" are accepted but there is a 3 % penalty for each day or part of day late.
+Discussions are accepted without penalty one day after the due date.
+Other work submitted late are accepted up to three days late but there is a 3 % penalty for each day or part of day late.
 A day is a calendar day.